- Home

 The statistical range is the difference between the maximum and minimum values in a data set: \text{range} = \max - \min.

-Why is Range (Statistics) important?
+What is the Range (Statistics) formula?

 Prerequisites